 Dave joined Raphaël's group in 2014 on an MRC Next Generation Optical Imaging Initiative.
-In 2017, he took on a staff position with the Centre for Cell Imaging (CCI).
-He still retains strong ties with the group.
+In 2017, he took on a staff position with the Liverpool Centre for Cell Imaging (CCI), and retains strong ties with the group.

 Lara was employed on an EPSCR grant titled "Ultrastable targeted multifunctional hybrid nanomaterials for long-term stem cell tracking".
 In 2014 she took up a post-doctoral position at University College London.

 Paul was employed on a BBSRC Fellowship looking at the interaction and uptake of gold nanoparticles in cells, and their applications for single molecule imaging.
 Paul is now a scientist at the Institute of Materials Research and Engineering in Singapore (A*STAR).

 Elena undertook a joint PhD programme between the University of Liverpool and the Institute of Materials Research and Engineering (IMRE), Singapore.

 Before graduating in 2016, her work focused on the experimental and theoretical basis of molecular organization of self-assembled monolayers of peptides on gold nanoparticles.